 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 To see other pages, use the menu.

 Doctors use many tests to find, or diagnose, cancer.
 They also do tests to learn if cancer has spread to another part of the body from where it started.
 If this happens, it is called metastasis.
 For example, imaging tests can show if the cancer has spread.
 Imaging tests show pictures of the inside of the body.
 Doctors may also do tests to learn which treatments could work best.

 For most types of cancer, a biopsy is the only sure way for the doctor to know whether an area of the body has cancer.
 In a biopsy, the doctor takes a small sample of tissue for testing in a laboratory.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.

 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose thymoma or thymic carcinoma:

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+A CT scan can also be used to measure the tumor’s size.
 A CT scan of the chest is the most common test used to look for and evaluate thymoma.
-A contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
-Magnetic resonance imaging and positron emission tomography (see below) may provide additional information but are not always needed.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+An MRI and PET may provide more information but are not always needed (see below).